AlgoDM-Fall2023-Team4/Final_Project/README.md

   │   └── display_images.py           # code to display user selected image, similar images and chatbot ├── fastapi
   │   └── repository.py               # application code for Fastapi
+  ├── data
+  │   ├── Pinecone_Embeddings.ipynb   # notebook to generate embeddings for images and add it to Pinecone Db │   └── imagesinfo.csv              # data csv
   ├── main.py                         # code for streamlit application (Sign up, Sign in, Logout) └── requirements.txt                # libraries required to build the application
 ```